BYRIO/krita-webdoc-zh/user_manual/getting_started/installation.rst

 OpenSUSE
 ~~~~~~~~

-The most latest stable builds are available from KDE:Extra repo:
+The latest stable builds are available from KDE:Extra repo:

 -  http://download.opensuse.org/repositories/KDE:/Extra/

 .. note::
-   Krita is also in the official repos as *calligra-krita* , you can install it from Yast.
+   Krita is also in the official repos as *calligra-krita*, you can install it from Yast.

 Fedora
 ~~~~~~

-Krita is in the official repos as **calligra-krita** , you can install it by using packagekit (Add/Remove Software ) or by writing the command below in terminal ``yum install calligra-krita`` Or ``dnf install calligra-krita`` if you are using fedora 22.
+Krita is in the official repos as **calligra-krita**, you can install it by using packagekit (Add/Remove Software) or by writing the command below in terminal ``yum install calligra-krita`` Or ``dnf install calligra-krita`` if you are using fedora 22.